 When Host A renews its address, the server will discover that the address being renewed is now reserved for another host - Host B. The server will inform Host A that it is no longer allowed to use it by sending a DHCPNAK message.
 The server will not remove the lease, though, as there's a small chance that the DHCPNAK may be lost if the network is lossy.
 If that happens, the client will not receive any responses, so it will retransmit its DHCPREQUEST packet.
 Once the DHCPNAK is received by Host A, it will revert to server discovery and will eventually get a different address.
 Besides allocating a new lease, the server will also remove the old one.
 As a result, address 192.0.2.10 will become free.
-When Host B tries to renew its temporarily assigned address, the server will detect that it has a valid lease, but will note that there is a reservation for a different address.
-The server will send DHCPNAK to inform Host B that its address is no longer usable, but will keep its lease (again, the DHCPNAK may be lost, so the server will keep it until the client returns for a new address).
+When Host B tries to renew its temporarily assigned address, the server will send DHCPNAK to inform Host B that its address is no longer usable, but will keep its lease (again, the DHCPNAK may be lost, so the server will keep it until the client returns for a new address).
 Host B will revert to the server discovery phase and will eventually send a DHCPREQUEST message.
 This time the server will find that there is a reservation for that host and that the reserved address 192.0.2.10 is not used, so it will be granted.
 It will also remove the lease for the temporarily assigned address that Host B previously obtained.

 This recovery will succeed, even if other hosts attempt to get the reserved address.
-If Host C requests the address 192.0.2.10 after the reservation is made, the server will either offer a different address (when responding to DHCPDISCOVER) or send DHCPNAK (when responding to DHCPREQUEST).
+If Host C requests the address 192.0.2.10 after the reservation is made, the server will either offer a different address (when responding to DHCPDIS-COVER) or send DHCPNAK (when responding to DHCPREQUEST).